vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

-The route along which the Pāśupata movement had reached the Land of the Kurus may also be deduced from the Skandapurān. a: 1) Kārohan. a (where Siva’s ´ incarnation took place), 2) Ujjayanī (initiation of Kauśika), 3) Jambumārga between Ujjayanī and Pus.kara (initiation of Gārgya), 4) Mathurā (initiation of Mitra), 5) Land of the Kurus, 6) Kanyakubja (initiation of the Kuru).
+The route along which the Pāśupata movement had reached the Land of the Kurus may also be deduced from the Skandapurāṇa: 1) Kārohaṇa (where Siva’s ´ incarnation took place), 2) Ujjayanī (initiation of Kauśika), 3) Jambumārga between Ujjayanī and Pus.kara (initiation of Gārgya), 4) Mathurā (initiation of Mitra), 5) Land of the Kurus, 6) Kanyakubja (initiation of the Kuru).
 4

 The major city in the ‘Land of the Kurus’ in the 5th and 6th centuries was Thanesar.
-In his Hars.acarita Bān. a depicts Thanesar (Sthān. vīśvara) under (the legendary) King Pus.yabh¯uti as a country completely devoted to Maheśvara.
-5 It is therefore not impossible, at least it is suggested by the Skandapurān. a, that the Pāśupata movement had reached Kanauj from Gujarat via Kuruks.etra and had thus passed through Thanesar.
+In his Hars.acarita Bāṇa depicts Thanesar (Sthāṇvīśvara) under (the legendary) King Pus.yabh¯uti as a country completely devoted to Maheśvara.
+5 It is therefore not impossible, at least it is suggested by the Skandapurāṇa, that the Pāśupata movement had reached Kanauj from Gujarat via Kuruks.etra and had thus passed through Thanesar.